 Unchecky will download to your downloads file and you can run it and follow the installation wizard.
 Occasionally an antivirus might issue a false positive for malware.

 Let’s check out how it works.
 Here’s an example of downloading the QIP program without Unchecky.
-Notices that boxes to change your homepage and your browser are automatically checked.
+Notice that boxes to change your homepage and your browser are automatically checked.

 With Unchecky installed, those boxes will be unchecked by default.
 That could save you hours of work figuring out why your homepage and search engine have been changed and restoring them to your preferred defaults.